-- 1. Identify potential threats to an IT system and the environment in which it operates. - 2.
+- 1. Identify potential threats to University information and information systems and the environment in which they operate. - 2.
 Determine the likelihood that threats will materialize. - 3.
 Identify and evaluate vulnerabilities. - 4.
 Determine the loss impact if one or more vulnerabilities are exploited by a potential threat.